-- Assess the pupil's progress in relation to the objectives set in EHCP - Review the provision made for the pupil in the context of the curriculum and levels of attainment in basic literacy/numeracy and life skills - Consider the appropriateness of the existing Education Health Care Plan in relation to the pupil's performance during the year, and whether to cease, continue, or amend it - Set new targets for the coming year
+- assess the pupil's progress in relation to the objectives set in EHCP - review the provision made for the pupil in the context of the curriculum and levels of attainment in basic literacy/numeracy and life skills - consider the appropriateness of the existing Education Health Care Plan in relation to the pupil's performance during the year, and whether to cease, continue, or amend it - set new targets for the coming year

-Year 5 reviews will indicate the provision required in Secondary school.
-At Year 6 reviews, the SENCO of the Secondary school will be invited to attend.
-This would enable the receiving school to plan appropriately for the new school year.
-It also gives parents the opportunity to liaise with Secondary colleagues.
+Year 5 reviews will indicate the provision required for Secondary school.
+At Year 6 reviews the SENCO of the allocated secondary school will be invited to attend.
+This will enable the receiving school to plan appropriately for the new school year.
+It also gives parents the opportunity to liaise with secondary colleagues.

-With due regard to the time limits set out in the Code, the SENCO will write a report of the annual review meeting and send it, with any supporting documentation, to the LA.
+Paying due regard to the time limits set out in the Code, the SENCO will write a report of the annual review meeting and send it, with any supporting documentation, to the

+LA.
 The school recognises the responsibility of the LA in deciding whether to maintain, amend, or cease an Education Health Care.

-Access to the Curriculum, Information and Associated Services
+Access to the curriculum, information and associated services

-Pupils with SEND will be given access to the curriculum through the specialist SEND provision provided by the school as is necessary and as far as possible, taking into account the wishes of their parents and the needs of the individual.
+Pupils with SEN will be given access to the curriculum through the specialist SEN provision provided by the school as is necessary, as far as possible, taking into account the wishes of their parents and the needs of the individual.

-Every effort will be made to educate pupils with SEND alongside their peers in a mainstream classroom setting.
+Every effort will be made to educate pupils with SEN alongside their peers in a mainstream classroom setting.
 Where this is not possible, the SENCO will consult with the child's parents for other flexible arrangements to be made.

-Regular training and learning opportunities for staff on the subject of SEND and SEN teaching are provided in school.
-Staff members are kept up to date with teaching methods which will aid the progress of all pupils, including those with SEND.
+Regular training and learning opportunities for staff on the subject of SEN and SEN teaching are provided in school.
+Staff members are kept up to date with teaching methods which will aid the progress of all pupils including those with SEN.

-In-class provision and support are deployed effectively to ensure the curriculum is able to be adapted, where necessary.
-We make sure that individual or group tuition is available where it is felt pupils would benefit from this provision.
+In class provision and support are deployed effectively to ensure the curriculum is adapted where necessary.
+We ensure that individual or group tuition is available where it is felt pupils would benefit from this provision.